What is a FELA Claim?

 Losing a loved one can be very difficult, especially when it is caused by someone else’s wrong doings.
 The lawyers here at Wettermark Keith are dedicated to you and/or your family to make sure that justice is served.
 While no amount of monetary value can bring back your loved one, the financial compensation can assist with any unexpected costs associated with the loss.
 We understand that this process can be very difficult.
 That is why we are here to guide you through the entire process.
 Contact a FELA railroad lawyer at our firm to start the process of filing your FELA railroad claim.

-What FELA Railroad Claim Damages May I Recover?
+What FELA Railroad Claim COMPENSATION May I Recover?

 In order to recover money from your injury on the job, it must be proven that the railroad was in fact negligent to your injury.
 While the damages that FELA allows to be recovered varies, a list of potential damages that may be recovered include: